baycysec/.github/profile/README.md

 ## ABOUT BAY

-**BAY** is a computer club formed by four college students who are a mixture of cybersecurity and computer science majors.
-BAY was formed on June 22, 2022, and focused on creating content related to the cyber security field on Instagram and the `CTF` field, which is a cybersecurity competition.
-Now for the CTF division, **we have 11 agents** who are active in their respective CTF fields.
+<p align="justify">BAY is a computer club founded by four college students with backgrounds in cybersecurity and computer science.
+Established on June 22, 2022, BAY is dedicated to producing content related to the cybersecurity field on Medium, as well as engaging in Capture the Flag (CTF) competitions.
+Currently, our CTF division comprises 11 active members who specialize in various areas within the CTF domain.</p>